conanbatt/college-finder/README.md

 # YourUni

-I've developed this project with Next.js and the applicatio nis live on https://college-finder.vercel.app/.
+I've developed this project with Next.js and the application is live on https://college-finder.vercel.app/.
 Instrucions on how to run the app are given at the bottom through Next.js default documentation.

 This solution is "quick and dirty" given the prompt of working about 2 hours on it.
 The task simplicity however does not ask for much more complexity, so a short run around key decisions: